MichaelKMalak/mobile-code-challenge-solution-android/README.md

 The vehicle marker will be animated

 * With every "intermediateStopLocationsChanged" event:
-The stops markers will be drawn (on top of each other)
+1. The stops markers will be drawn (on top of each other for a better memory performance since no need to "restart" when we finish)
+2. The screen shows the next stop address (assuming, the event will always be sent when a car reaches a stop)

 * With every "statusUpdated" and "bookingClosed" event:
 The status and the booking status will be updated on the screen.